SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 * Resource Group e.g. Northwind.Website
 * Location e.g. Australia East
 * Service type e.g. Azure App Service

 Note: You can also 'filter by' any of these things to give you a narrowed down view

-## Analysing the big dog spenders
+## Analysing the expenditure - Finding the big dogs 🐶

 To optimize spending, analyze major costs in each category.
-Focus on top three contributors - optimizing beyond that may not be worth the effort.
+Generally, it's a good idea to focus on the top 3 contributors - optimizing beyond that is usually not worth the effort.

 Key questions to ask:

+* Do you need that resource?
 * Can you scale down?
-* Did you need it in the first place?
 * Can you refactor your application to consume less?
 * Can you change the type of service or consumption model?